 Ireland, our beautiful home, is a land steeped in myth, legend, and unforgettable landscapes – but nothing captures its dramatic past quite like its ancient castles scattered across the country.

 From iconic landmarks like Blarney Castle to hidden gems like Dunguaire, you’ll discover where each castle is located, what to expect when visiting, and the incredible stories behind them.
+Whether you’re a history fanatic, a photographer, or simply love a fairytale setting, this guide is your key to experiencing the best castles in Ireland and the cultural heart of our island.

 Why Are There so Many Castles in Ireland?